Pat Benatar: 1989–2012: True Love, Gravity's Rainbow, Innamorata and Go

 A third track, "Everytime I Fall Back", was scheduled for release and a video was filmed, but the single was never released and the music video was lost when Chrysalis was sold to EMI Records.
 She had become pregnant again and it may have had an effect on her label's support of the album.
-The tour for this album was only seven dates, cut short because of the pregnancy.
-It was her last album recorded for Chrysalis.
+The tour for this album was only seven dates, cut short due to the pregnancy.
+It was Benatar's last album recorded for Chrysalis.
 With very little promotion from Chrysalis, Gravity's Rainbow failed to have the same commercial success as her previous work.
 According to SoundScan, the album sold approximately 160,000 copies in the United States and it reached number 85 on the album chart.
 It is currently available in a two-in-one release with True Love (import).
 The album only charted in one other market – that being Canada – where it reached number 44.

 Innamorata (US number 171) was released in 1997 on the CMC International record label.
 A single video was produced for "Strawberry Wine (Life is Sweet)".
 According to SoundScan, the album sold close to 65,000 copies.

-She has released only one album of new material since 1997's Innamorata, which is 2003's Go (US number 187).
+Benatar has released only one album of new material since 1997's Innamorata, which is 2003's Go (US number 187).
 The album included the 9/11 charity single "Christmas in America" as a bonus track.
 A video was produced for the single "Have It All", but was never released until it was leaked on YouTube in 2012; the only video from this album is for the bonus track.
 They reunited with Holly Knight with Neil and Holly cowriting the tune "Girl".
 The hard rock title track "Go!" became a popular performance song for Benatar's future concerts.
 According to SoundScan, the album has now sold nearly 34,000 copies.